Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 You will work within a team of agile developers to build and support systems to a high standard of security, scalability and performance.

-Please note this role will not be fully remote and there is no flexibility on the x2 days per week qt the client’s offices based in Exeter.
+Please note this role will not be fully remote and there is no flexibility on the two days a week in Exeter.

 Applications:

-Please contact John Noonan here at ISR to learn more about our client based in Devon and how they are developing the IT services and systems across the fleet and facilities management sectors that make them a leader in their field?
+Please contact John Noonan here at ISR to learn more about our exciting client based in Devon and their ongoing growth plans??

 Related Jobs